stephenfitzsimon/telco_churn_classification/README.md

 - prepare.py
 	- prep_telco(df) : Drops unnecessary columns, drops null rows in the total_charges columns, and casts the total_charges type to float
 	- split_telco_data(df) : takes the telco dataframe and returns train, validate and test dataframes
+	- telco_make_dummies(df) : makes encoded variables for all of the non-numeric data

 ### Reproducing this project